10 Frozen Foods Nutritionists Actually Buy

-Carol Aguirre, MS, RD/LDN recommends Amy’s Kitchen products for anyone who wants to be more health conscious.
+A registered dietitian, Carol Aguirre, MS, RD, LDN, recommends Amy’s Kitchen products for anyone who wants to be more health conscious.
 Their food is from certified-organic farms, offers no hydrogenated fats, eggs, meat, fish, shellfish, poultry, or peanuts.
 “My favorite is the Vegan Spinach Ravioli Bowl,” she says.
 There are 12 grams of protein, five grams of fiber, and one and a half grams of saturated fat per bowl.
 “This is a great option for a work lunch meal, and you can read and pronounce all the ingredients,” she adds.
 Sometimes Aguirre adds veggies to get more antioxidants in the meal.
-These are the 13 nutrients even nutritionists don’t get enough of.
+(These are the 13 nutrients even nutritionists don’t get enough of.)

 Dr. Prager’s meals

 This brand offers a hearty breakfast bowl that’s a great start for your morning thanks to the high protein content, Aguirre says.
 “There’s no excuse to skip breakfast,” she says.
 “This breakfast bowl has 270 calories, 12 grams of protein, and 450 milligrams of sodium.”
 The high-quality protein will keep you alert and energized first thing in the morning.